Chris Rea: Subsequent early albums

 Dudgeon also produced Rea's second album Deltics (1979).
 Rea recorded his self-produced third album, Tennis (1980), with musicians from Middlesbrough, and it received positive reviews.
 As both albums had failed commercially, Magnet rejected the artwork Rea wanted for the cover of his fourth album, 1981's Chris Rea (produced by Jon Kelly, who later oversaw Rea's most successful albums).
-None of these albums reached the Top 50 in the UK, with his singles also delivering lacklustre performances.
-Diamonds reached No. 44 in the US, and Loving You went to No. 88 on the Billboard Hot 100.
+None of these albums reached the Top 50 in the UK, with his singles also delivering lacklustre performances, although in the US, Diamonds reached No. 44 on the Billboard Hot 100 and Loving You went to No. 88.
 Rea had a difficult working relationship with Dudgeon and the other "men in suits" who he felt "smoothed out" the blues-influenced elements of his music.
 Rea "always thought that [producers] knew best.
 I never thought for a minute that they might have another agenda", but "all of a sudden I was the goose that laid the golden egg, and it was hell for me".
 He ruefully acknowledges, "I can't blame anyone but myself.
 I gave them what they wanted rather than what I wanted".